Why You Don't Have To Choose Between Your Own Mental Health Or Your Baby’s

 If you know a new mum bring a meal, ask what groceries they need on your way over or offer to take the baby so they can shower or sleep.
 Never turn up empty handed!

 If you are a new mum join a MamaBake group, get a cleaner, or find a friend and help each other with cleaning or shopping.
-Better still get a postnatal doula, but there are not many of us working in Australia yet.
+Better still get a postnatal doula, we now have Newborn Mothers Collective graduates working in 30 different countries!

 Live In The Moment & Laugh With Friends